Bacteria and debris build up on tooth surfaces, and the bacteria produce acids that cause decay.

 The nutrients that decay-causing bacteria need come from the person’s diet.
 When infants are put to bed with a bottle that contains anything but plain water, their teeth have prolonged contact with the formula, milk, or juice, which increases the likelihood of decay.
 Large amounts of sugar in the diet also provide food for the bacteria.

 Acid in the diet accelerates tooth decay.
 (For example, soft drinks, sports drinks, and energy drinks, all of which are commonly acidic, tend to promote tooth decay.)

-Reduced saliva flow due to drugs or disorders (such as Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and... read more ) places people at greater risk of tooth decay.
-Older people often take drugs that reduce saliva flow, increasing their risk of cavities.
+Reduced saliva flow due to medications or disorders (such as Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more ) places people at greater risk of tooth decay.
+Older people often take medications that reduce saliva flow, increasing their risk of cavities.